Guide to deploying Domotz to monitor networks with subnets and VLANs

 Each of them is configured with a static IP address suitable for monitoring each subnet.
 Afterward, they are attached to the corresponding network appliance.

-In this case, a single Domotz agent is installed on the server and it will be able to monitor all the subnets connected to its network interfaces cards.
+In this case, a single Domotz agent is installed on the server, and it will be able to monitor all the subnets connected to its network interface cards.

 Learn more about configuring VLANs and installing your Domotz agent.